-A heart scan is the safest and most accurate screening tool for detecting the early build-up of calcium in the coronary arteries, the most common cause of heart disease.
+A heart scan, a CT scan of the heart, is the safest and most accurate screening tool for detecting the early build-up of calcium in the coronary arteries, the most common cause of heart disease.
 This simple, painless and potentially lifesaving test takes just 15 minutes.

 What makes our screening different?